mikedidomizio/gh-app-org-private-repos/README.md

 ⚠ The secret is a secret, and should be stored properly.

 We are almost done.
-Clone this project and
+In your terminal run the following commands:

 ```shell
 $ git clone https://github.com/mikedidomizio/github-app-organization-private-repos